chericito/mobohubb-docs/docs/QUICK START/mobohubb-mobile-app/log-in-mobile-app.md

 ### Email Verification Code

-To log in via email, ensure the **email address** registered by your administrator is correct.
+Enter your email.
 You’ll receive a **6-digit code** to confirm your identity.

 1. **Enter Your Email Address**